GMC-DRL/Awesome-MetaBBO/README.md

 <img src="fig/gmc.png" width="300">
 </div>

-👨‍💻👩‍💻We are a research team mainly focus on Meta Black Box Optimization (MetaBBO), which assists automatic algorithm design for Evolutionary Computation.
+👨‍💻👩‍💻We are a research team mainly focus on Meta Black Box Optimization (MetaBBO), which assists automated algorithm design for Evolutionary Computation.

 Here is our [homepage](https://gmc-drl.github.io/) and [github](https://github.com/GMC-DRL). **🥰🥰🥰Please feel free to contact us—any suggestions are welcome!**

-✨️MetaBBO is rapidly evolving, and this is by no means a comprehensive list of papers.
+✨️MetaBBO is rapidly evolving, and this is by no means a comprehensive list of papers, which would be continuously matained and updated.

 If you want to update the list or have any question：
 - 🌱Fork, Add, and Merge